 Research perspectives

 Imaging biomarkers of HCC are not yet well established.
-This study further identified imaging features of EOB MRI that can be used to predict pathologic stage.
+This study further identified imaging features of EOB-MRI that can be used to predict pathologic stage.
 This should be further validated in prospective studies.
-Research should be also carried out to determine whether these MRI biomarkers help improve the clinical outcome of patients with HCC.
+Research should be carried out to determine whether these MRI biomarkers help improve the clinical outcome of patients with HCC.

 REFERENCES